 F-1 students are responsible for knowing and follow all immigration regulations.
 Failure to maintain your status, or comply with these regulations, may have very severe consequences for your ability to study, seek employment or even remain in the United States.
-Please carefully review the list below of requirements and contact the Director of International Student Affairs and Student Conduct if you have any questions about these regulations.
+Please carefully review the list below of requirements and contact the Director of Student Affairs Operations who is the Principal Designated School Official (PDSO) for MCC, if you have any questions about these regulations.
 We suggest that you review this page each semester to refresh your memory, as these regulations are very important to follow.
-Students that do not fulfill these requirements may have their I-20 terminated.
+Students that do not fulfill these requirements may have their SEVIS I-20 terminated.

-- Always keep information on your I-20 valid and up-to-date.
+- Always keep information on your SEVIS I-20 valid and up-to-date.

-- Notify the Director of International Student Affairs and Student Conduct of any changes in your financial information, name, address and major.
+- Notify the Director of Student Affairs Operations of any changes in your financial information, name, address and major.

-- Meet with the Director of International Student Affairs and Student Conduct to get your I-20 signed at least two weeks prior to traveling outside the U.S.
+- Meet with the Director of Student Affairs Operations to get your SEVIS I-20 signed at least three weeks prior to traveling outside the US (Please See #8 Below).

 - Always keep your passport valid at least six months into the future (passports can be extended while you are in the U.S. by contacting your home country’s embassy consulate).